-Multimodal connectivity improvements
+Multi-modal connectivity improvements

 The connectivity of goods moved in the North can also be improved, particularly with the interchange between road and rail.
-There is a clear benefit in developing sites with multimodal access that can accommodate the efficient transfer of goods between modes for storage and onward distribution.
+There is a clear benefit in developing sites with multi-modal access that can accommodate the efficient transfer of goods between modes for storage and onward distribution.

 The North needs to high gauge inter-modal containers on normal height wagons.
 There are currently too few gauge cleared rail routes capable of accommodating container trains, and no suitable routes across the Pennines that can accommodate the largest intermodal deep-sea shipping containers on standard wagons.
 The availability of suitable freight paths on rail routes across the Pennines is also limited, and there is currently no East-West rail route anywhere in the North that is cleared for W10 and W12 gauge and therefore capable of taking containers.
 The map opposite highlights the lack of W10/W12 clearance East-West in the North.
 To carry a modern container on a standard rail wagon across the Pennines, only the Leicester-Nuneaton and Edinburgh-Carstairs routes can currently be used.
-In contrast, approximately 18,000 Heavy Goods Vehicles (HGVs) and an additional 20,000+ light goods vehicles per day cross the Pennines on the M62, adding to worsening congestion and air quality concerns97.
+In contrast, approximately 17,000 Heavy Goods Vehicles (HGVs) per day cross the Pennines on the M62, adding to worsening congestion and air quality concerns.
 These issues increase the cost of rail journeys and prevent the growth of a market-based on East-West import and export using Northern ports.